Tomáš Macháč

 Tomáš Macháč (/cs/; born 13 October 2000) is a Czech professional tennis player.
-He has a career-high ATP singles ranking of world No. 20, achieved on 3 March 2025 and a doubles ranking of No. 46, achieved on 30 September 2024.
-He is currently the No. 3 singles player from Czech Republic.
+He has a career-high ATP singles ranking of world No. 20 achieved on 3 March 2025 and a best doubles ranking of No. 46 reached on 30 September 2024.
+He is currently the No. 3 Czech player in men's singles.

+His biggest achievement is a gold medal in mixed doubles at the 2024 Paris Olympics, with Kateřina Siniaková.
+He has won three ATP Tour titles, two in singles and one in doubles.

-Macháč won the Mixed Doubles title with Kateřina Siniaková at the 2024 Paris Olympics.
+Macháč represents the Czech Republic at the Davis Cup.

 Early life and background

-Macháč was born in Beroun, Central Bohemia.
+Macháč was born in Beroun, in the Czech region of Central Bohemia.
 He took up tennis after watching his older sister, Kateřina, compete in tournaments.

-He began training at TK Sparta Prague in Prague from the age of eight.
+Macháč began training at TK Sparta Prague in Prague from the age of eight.

+Junior career

+Macháč had mixed results on the ITF junior circuit, maintaining a 60–43 singles win-loss record.
+In 2017, he won the prestigious Orange Bowl in doubles, with compatriot Ondřej Štyler.

+He reached an ITF junior combined ranking of No. 16 on 1 January 2018.